AhmetEkremAkel/FPGA-UART-Project/README.md

-In this project ı have tried to make an parametric UART protocol in FPGA.
+In this project I have tried to make an parametric UART protocol in FPGA.
 You can give 8 bit input from switches from FPGA, and you can show the data in leds you have recived.